srobotta/moodle-tiny_cloze/README.md

 [![GitHub contributors](https://img.shields.io/github/contributors/srobotta/moodle-tiny_cloze)](https://github.com/srobotta/moodle-tiny_cloze/graphs/contributors)

-A plugin for the Moodle Tiny editor to callow easier creation of Cloze questions see https://docs.moodle.org/402/en/Embedded_Answers_(Cloze)_question_type.
-Inspired by the Atto Cloze editor. https://docs.moodle.org/402/en/Atto_editor.
+A plugin for the Moodle Tiny editor to allow easier creation of Cloze questions see https://docs.moodle.org/en/Embedded_Answers_(Cloze)_question_type.
+Inspired by the Atto Cloze editor https://docs.moodle.org/en/Cloze_editor_for_Atto.

 This is an editor plugin to provide an interface for creating and modifying embedded answer (Cloze) questions.
 To install, add to the TinyMCE